NURS FPX 9904 Assessment 2 Project Summary Report

 Project Summary Report

-A sleep disorder is a condition having one or more of the following characteristics: Sleep-disordered breathing (SDB) represents a large group of sleep disorders.
+A sleep disorder has one or more characteristics: Sleep-disordered breathing (SDB) represents a large group of sleep disorders.
 Patients with SDB experience apnoea many times during the night due to obstruction of their airway or reduced ASD.
-These things cause sleep fragmentation and occasional hypoxia which can in turn lead to a multitude of health changes – heart condition, metabolic disorder, memory loss, and a general subpar quality of life if they are not amended (Benjafield et al., 2019).
+These things cause sleep fragmentation and occasional hypoxia, which can, in turn, lead to a multitude of health changes – heart condition, metabolic disorder, memory loss, and general subpar quality of life if they are not amended (Benjafield et al., 2019).

-It has been identified that a large population has SLEEP-DISORDERED BREATHING (SDB), and out of them a small amount have been diagnosed correctly and even a lesser amount have been receiving the correct treatment.
-This is because clinicians and primary care doctors are unaware of the correct procedure for screening or managing SDB (Benjafield et al., 2019; Isetta et al., 2020).
+It has been identified that a large population has SLEEP-DISORDERED BREATHING (SDB), and out of them, a small amount has been diagnosed correctly, and even a lesser amount has been receiving the correct treatment.
+This is because clinicians and primary care doctors are unaware of the proper procedure for screening or managing SDB (Benjafield et al., 2019; Isetta et al., 2020).

 SDB is being diagnosed at a higher frequency in ambulatory care, and as a result, doctors are usually the first officials to meet the patient and care for the illness.
-These types of education for the providers are not perceived and these are actually seen as one of the major barriers that have hindered the correct identification of SDB and as a consequence timely treatment of the people who are affected.
+These types of education for the providers are not perceived, and these are seen as one of the major barriers that have hindered the correct identification of SDB and, as a consequence, timely treatment of the affected people.

 Background and Organization Gap Analysis